Meet the Brooks Family

 Land Owners & Partners

-With his wife of 40 years, Diane, right by his side, the family farm has enjoyed a long history of potato production in New Jersey.
+With his wife of over 40 years, Diane, right by his side, the family farm has enjoyed a long history of potato production in New Jersey.
 Under Bill's leadership and Diane's work ethic, Dusty Lane Farms engaged in innovative agricultural practices, cooperative agreements with area growers, acquiring new equipment as well as expanding and enhancing building facilities.
 Times have changed but growing potatoes continue to be one of their major crops.
 With an eye for sustaining the business and keeping it viable, Bill’s keen knowledge of the potato industry lead him to become involved in a new venture as a founding partner and a Director of Keystone Potato Products, LLC.
 It’s a Pennsylvania potato dehydration plant that produces refrigerated fresh cut French fries and other desirable potato products.

 Bill's devotion to the community and support of agriculture has given him quite the resume.
 As a long-time resident of Upper Pittsgrove, Bill stepped up to become: Mayor for three years in 1981, 1987 and 1988 an an Upper Pittsgrove Township Committeeman off and on from 1979 to 2014.
 Other past and present memberships include: Elmer Grange, Pole Tavern Ruritan Club, A Trustee of the Garden State Preservation Land Trust, Leadership roles on the New Jersey Potato Association and New Jersey White Potato Council, United States Potato Board, FFA Alumni Association, Woodstown Agricultural Education Advisory Committee, President, State Board of Agriculture, Director of New Jersey Agricultural Society and Director of Garden State Farm Credit.
 Bill is a long time member of New Jersey Farm Bureau and former member of its Board of Directors and the Salem County Board of Agriculture, as well as a former Board President.
 He’s a former Trustee of New Jersey Agriculture Land Trust, which was recently formed by New Jersey Farm Bureau and he is a past director of the National Potato Council.